IQSS/askdataverse/askthedata/README.md

 * run the ["install certificates.command"](https://www.geeksforgeeks.org/how-to-install-and-use-ssl-certificate-in-python/) for your python version
 * in your shell type: `pip install -r requirements.txt`
 * in your shell type: `export CONNECT_REQUEST_TIMEOUT=36000`.
 You can use a larger number if `rsconnect` fails due to a timeout error.
 This is a `shinyapps.io` issue
-* deploy with: `rsconnect deploy shiny ./ --name askdataverse --title askthedata --exclude *.db`
+* deploy with: `rsconnect deploy shiny ./ --name askdataverse --title askthedata key.json`

 Note: you have to replace `askdataverse` to your ShinyApps.io domain.